 In Dayton's historic districts the houses historically orient to the street rather than to the rear or entrance side yard.
 Primary entrances, large windows, and porches face the street.
 Refer to the City of Dayton Zoning Ordinances for setback requirements.
-A Certificate of Appropriateness from the DHPC for any relocation work is required prior to obtaining a building permit from the City of Dayton.
+Approval of a Certificate of Appropriateness is required for any relocation work prior to obtaining a building permit from the City of Dayton.